Ryanair to operate ‘few, if any’ flights to and from Ireland after January

 The airline criticised both the Irish Government and the National Public Health Emergency Team (Nphet), the latter of which is accused of mismanaging many aspects of the country’s Covid response.
 It called on both the Irish and British governments to accelerate the slow pace of vaccine rollouts.

-“Since Ireland’s third lockdown will not get rid of the Covid virus, there is an onus on the Irish Government to accelerate the rollout of vaccines, and the fact that the Danish Government, with a similar five million population, has already vaccinated 10 times more citizens than Ireland shows that emergency action is needed to speed Covid vaccinations in Ireland,” he added.
+“Since Ireland’s third lockdown will not get rid of the Covid virus, there is an onus on the Irish Government to accelerate the rollout of vaccines, and the fact that the Danish Government, with a similar five million population, has already vaccinated 10 times more citizens than Ireland shows that emergency action is needed to speed Covid vaccinations in Ireland,” a Ryanair spokesman said.